SvenMichaelKlose/tre/README.md

 ## General abbreviations

-Inspired by the C syntax these are synonyms for what you would expect from Common Lisp (which should also be there).
+Inspired by the C syntax these are synonyms for what you would expect from Common Lisp.
+The original names are, most of the time, still there.

 * == instead of =
 * = instead of SETF